Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Reconciling QuickBooks accounts is the single most important piece of the entire bookkeeping process.

-You should reconcile bank accounts, credit cards, loans, lines of credit, and payroll liabilities.
+You should reconcile bank accounts, credit cards, loans, lines of credit, clearing accounts, and payroll liabilities.

 Any account that gets a statement with a beginning and ending balance can be reconciled.
 Account reconciliation ensures that you are looking at accurate financial reports.